Jaam Rek: One week Tour of Senegal and The Gambia

-Our most popular trip.
+Our most popular trip for a reason.
 Easy to moderate riding on incredibly diverse terrain, from salt flats and jungle to beaches and off-road dirt track.
 We cover two different countries, but it might as well be three — Casamance, Senegal’s southern province, is a world apart.
-A great introduction to West Africa all around, and the perfect way to discover the diverse culture, food and music in this corner of the world.

 Itinerary